Couple discussing the benefits and challenges of a relationship break.

 3. Desire for Space: When the thought of some time apart feels more comforting than constricting.

-Effective Ways to Take a Relationship Break
+Effective Ways to Take Relationship Breaks

 1. Open Dialogue: Before anything, discuss the reason for the break, ensuring both partners are on the same page.